panzerdp/dmitripavlutin.com/content/posts/064-string-interpolation/index.md

   return (
     <div className={className}>
-      {isLoading: 'Loading...' : 'Done!'}
+      {isLoading ?
+'Loading...' : 'Done!'}
     </div>
   );
 }
 ```

 The template literal that determines the class name is difficult to understand.

-In this situation I suggest avoiding the template strings in favor of the tool [classnames](https://github.com/JedWatson/classnames).
+In this situation, I suggest avoiding the template strings in favor of the tool [classnames](https://github.com/JedWatson/classnames).
 It constructs the class name string
 in a more expressive and declarative way.

 Let's refactor the component to use the classnames tool: